anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 # Using The RDAP With Extensions Media Type

-RFC 7480 specifies tha usage of 'application/json', 'application/rdap+json' or
+RFC 7480 specifies the usage of 'application/json', 'application/rdap+json' or
-both withe HTTP Accept header.
+both with HTTP Accept header.
 When using the media type defined by this document, the 'application/rdap+json' media type MUST also be used in the Accept header.

 An example: